 - Roll the Dice – do nothing and hope for the best

-Refurbishment is a great option for you if you have medium voltage drives that are currently running and plan to continue to use the drive for the foreseeable future.
+Refurbishment is a great option for you if you have a medium voltage drive that is currently running and plan to continue to use the drive for the foreseeable future.
 However, if the medium voltage drive is scheduled for replacement soon, refurbishment is not a worthwhile investment.
 Medium voltage power cell refurbishments are the least expensive of the four options.
 In many cases, spending the money on a refurbishment now can help you avoid spending money on repairs or replacements later.
 Refurbishing a drive requires it to be down, so this work should take place during a scheduled downtime.

 If your medium voltage drive power cell has already failed, repair is a viable option.
-We at EMA, recommend that our customers have a spare medium voltage power cell on hand for when a failure occurs.
+We at EMA recommend that our customers have a spare medium voltage power cell on hand for when a failure occurs.
 Doing so allows you to get back up and running quickly.
 Once you swap out the damaged cell with the spare, you can repair it, then keep it as the new spare.
 If you do not have a spare available, repair may still be the most time efficient option when your MVD is down AND the manufacturer has no power cells in stock.
 Situations exist where you are forced to use the repair option because new power cells are no longer made for your particular drive.
 Fortunately, EMA is well equipped to do rush repairs on medium voltage power cells, even obsolete ones!
 If you are in dire need of a repair, call our cell repair hotline for immediate assistance.

 If your power cell has failed and a replacement is still available to purchase, then this is a viable option, especially if time is critical.
 Although buying an entirely new power cell has the highest initial cost of the options, it could save you money depending on what downtime costs to you.
 The majority of medium voltage variable frequency drives are modular in design, allowing you to change power cells in as little as 30 minutes, which could save you thousands in downtime.
 Unfortunately, for many of EMA’s customers with obsolete medium voltage VFDs, cell replacement is not a viable option because new power cells simply are not being made anymore.
-For this vary reason, EMA keeps many refurbished and tested power cells in stock from obsolete medium voltage VFDs.
+For this very reason, EMA keeps many refurbished and tested power cells in stock from obsolete medium voltage VFDs.
 If your drive is no longer in production and you need to replace a power call, call us to see if we have one in stock.

 Roll the Dice (do nothing)